Academic Excellence

 Residency Requirement

-In order to graduate from the University of Colorado with a Bachelor of Environmental Design a student must complete a minimum of 30 credit hours within the Program in Environmental Design as well as complete their last semester in residence as a full-time student.
+To graduate from the University of Colorado with a Bachelor of Environmental Design, a student must complete a minimum of 30 credit hours within the Program in Environmental Design as well as complete their last semester in residence as a full-time student.

 Academic Advising and Academic Coaching